 An alternative form of this is a wash drill or game where rallies happen because the group plays one or more additional balls in quick succession after the initial rally before there’s a chance for players to think about things.
 Another option is a game like Scramble where a new ball is fed in at the end of each rally for some set period of time.
 Either way, the idea is to force players to immediately shift focus on the next play.

 On an individual basis, drills where players have to execute a sequence of actions can serve a similar role.
 For example, a drill which requires an outside hitter to passer, attack, block, attack, cover a tip, and attack one final time forces the player always to be thinking about what they have to do next.

 Consider what you are saying, and how

 On top of all the “game” elements featured in these suggestions is your communication as coach.
-You should be constantly having your players thinking about what they should be doing next, whether there are errors involved or not.
+You should constantly have your players think about what they should do next, whether errors occur or not.
 This has the benefit of improving focus on things like hitter coverage which notoriously suffer from a lack of focus. 🙂

 6 Steps to Better Practices - Free Guide

 Subscribe to my weekly newsletter today and get this free guide to making your practices the best, along with loads more coaching tips and information.